PHaNtoMzX77/Wave/README.md

   - Memory: 4 gigabytes (GB) of RAM.
   - Storage: 2 gigabytes (GB) of free space.
   - Graphics: DirectX 9 or later with WDDM 1.0 driver.
+  - An stable internet connection to install online.

   Recommended Specifications:
   - Latest version of Windows 10/11 running on x64